 What about kids?

 - Childcare will be evaluated depending on the date/time we meet and your needs.
-If childcare is needed, expect that you might have to incur this cost.
+We might just bring our kids and not mind the interruptions.
+However, if childcare is needed for yourself, expect that you might have to incur this cost.

 Why should you choose me to mentor you?